armadillo-field-testing/github-api-test/README.md

 # Github API Tests with Rust

-This modest repo is a place to store test code while I learn Rust.
+This modest repo is a place to store API test code while I learn Rust.

 ## Prerequisites

-* A functioanl Rust development environment.
+* A functional Rust development environment.
 See: https://www.rust-lang.org/tools/install .
 * A Github Personal Access Token, stored in an environment variable named 'GITHUB_TOKEN'.
 See: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token for more information on these tokens.

 For Github REST API docs, see: https://docs.github.com/en/rest